hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 how to benefit from test plans, how to leverage generated test results, and so forth.

-On top of that, you might feel that your code is not exactly easily testable, you might wonder whether it's a good time to refactor your project into a more testable architecture.
+On top of that, you might feel that your code is not easily testable, you might wonder whether it's a good time to refactor your project into a more testable architecture.
-You might even feel the pressure of having to fully commit to testing all your code.
+You might even feel the pressure of having to fully commit to testing all of your code.

 No surprise that figuring out _where to actually start_ can be tricky, and even overwhelming.

-So let me help you get you started 🙌
+So let me help you getting started 🙌

-I'm not here to tell you how you _should_ test your apps.
+In this article, I cover real questions that arise when you're at the beginning of your journey, and offer pragmatic advice on how to get going and iterate forward more confidently, at your own pace.

-My goal is to offer _realistic_ advice, so you can get started and iterate forward more confidently, at your own pace.
+> Note: this article assumes that you are familiar with overall benefits of automated testing and are motivated to learn more about it.

 ## Start from zero, iterate